miurahr/py7zr/docs/archive_format.rst

 as portable, stable for long time and freely usable specification.
 PKWare ZIP, GNU Tar and GZip are examples for it.
-Since 7-zip, its format and algorithm LZMA/LZMA2 are born as public-domain in 1999, it is known as one of long lived file format.
+Since 7-zip, its format and algorithm LZMA/LZMA2 are born as public-domain in 1999, it has been known as one of long lived file format.

-There are two effort to make 7zip as a well-documented and portable format.
+There are two effort to make .7z archives as well-documented, portable, and long life.
-One is a documentation project here, and other is a software development project to be independent and compatible with original 7zip and p7zip utility such as py7zr.
+One is a documentation project here, and other is a software development project to be compatible with original 7zip and p7zip utility such as py7zr.

 Notations